robertDurst/robertdurst.github.io/_posts/2020-04-03-CategoryBasics.md

 ***

 ### So what?
 Well, we now have the ability to **combine** and discuss **equality** of arrows.
 With these tools, we can begin to reason about transitions between objects within our world in interesting ways.
-Without the addition of any more operations (observations) or axioms (assumptions), we can draw parallels to the real world to make some sense of this: <br>
+Without the addition of any more operations or axioms, we can draw parallels to the real world to make some sense of this: <br>

 **Driving** (*get from one location to another*): <br>
 *[objects]:* locations<br>